bitovi/hatchify/doc/schema/naming.md

 } satisfies PartialSchema
 ```

-**Database Implications:**
+#### Database Implications

-- This has no effect on the database.
+This has no effect on the database.

-**API Implications:**
+#### API Implications

-- This has no effect on the API.
+This has no effect on the API.

-**UI Implications:**
+#### UI Implications

-- The `lastName` attribute will be displayed as "Surname" in the table header and filter dropdowns.
+The `lastName` attribute will be displayed as "Surname" in the table header and filter dropdowns.

 For more information on attributes: [attributes](../schema/attribute-types/README.md).